 Read on to learn more about why a horse's mental comfort often times takes priority over perceived physical comfort!

 Chewing on objects is typically self-medication for the horse.
 Chewing, or self-medicating, is most likely due to discomfort - stemming from physical and/or mental stress from lack of forage.

 Chewing activates saliva production, which buffers gastric acid.
 The stomach produces acid 24/7 to prepare for constant uptake of food.
-The stomach can empty in 20 minutes to 2 hours - depending on the type of feed and rate of consumption.
-The faster feedstuff is consumed, the less time it spends in the stomach buffering acid.
+The stomach begins to empty in 20 minutes to 2 hours or when 2/3's full - depending on the type of feed and rate of consumption.
 Once feed stuff travels to the small intestine, the stomach continues to produce acid with or without food present.
 Chewing effectively buffers gastric acid - and can give some relief even without food.

 Some horses paw or are aggressive at feeding time.
 This is more than likely due to frustration and/or pain.
 They are anxious to self-medicate; their stomach does not feel well due to the build-up of acid and/or painful gastric ulcers.
 Once they start chewing and eating they experience relief.
 Read on to find out why.